Sergiy-Babenkov/2102-Quiz-App-Team-1/README.md

 ### Scope

 The following feature allows users to interact with the quiz app.
 A user can click on a button to generate a new question and choose from a list of answers.
+They can also add said question to a database called "bookmarks" and visit it at anytime to answer saved questions.

 ### Current Implementation

-The current implementation includes a React user interface.
+The current implementation includes a React user interface and bookmark database.

 ### Overview